Sunilvemareddy/aiworld/README.txt

 1) Folder structure (recommended - place all files in one project folder):
    /AIworld/
      index.html              <- move or rename AIworld_index.html to index.html
-     data.json               <- your Perplexity JSON (or use sample_data.json and rename) /images/
+     /images/
        hero.png              <- hero image generated from Gemini logo.png              <- logo from Gemini